Subscribe to our Newsletter

 Healthcare practitioners can accommodate autism within the workplace by asking if there are any social, emotional or sensory issues they need to be aware of.
 Some of these may include attending to sensory overload, for example overcrowded waiting rooms, strong smells of perfume and cleaning products, allowing more processing time within interviews and enhancing communication by the use of resources, for example, visual pain scales.
 They can support their autistic patients to use strategies that would assist their management of sensory and emotional challenges, for example, the use of noise cancelling headphones or earplugs in the waiting room, and provision of written information at interview, rather than relying on verbal discourse.

-Our online course Autistic Girls and Women aims to increase awareness of the more subtle ways autism can present in our community, particularly for girls and women.
-It was designed to increase participants’ understanding of autism for females and gender-diverse individuals and to provide strategies and ideas to help.
+Our online courses Autistic Girls and Autistic Women aim to increase awareness of the more subtle ways autism can present in our community, particularly for girls and women.
+They were designed to increase participants’ understanding of autism for females and gender-diverse individuals and to provide strategies and ideas to help.
 Parents, carers, and health professionals will benefit.

 Lum, M., Garnett, M., & O’Connor, E. (2014).
 Health communication: A pilot study comparing perceptions of women with and without high functioning autism spectrum disorder, Research in Autism Spectrum Disorders, Volume 8, Issue 12, Pages 1713-1721, ISSN 1750-9467, https://doi.org/10.1016/j.rasd.2014.09.009.